epolisensky/VLITE/p3/OUTLINE.md

 is useless or too difficult to define generally.
 2. Other ideas?
 3. Update database Error table/Image table error_id
-4. Possible future development: use this stage to figure out optimal matching parameters.

 #### *Stage 5: Source Association*
-1. Calculate radius of field-of-view for SQL cone search.
+1. Calculate radius or field-of-view for SQL cone search.
-2. Extract all previously detected VLITE sources within the search range and which were detected in the same configuration as the current sources from the AssocSource table.
+2. Extract all previously detected VLITE sources within the search range and which were detected in the same configuration or similar beam size as the current sources from the AssocSource table.
 3. Cross-match current sources to extracted AssocSource sources:
-    1. If a match is found, compute weighted average for position and shape, add (src_id, image_id) to list of rawSource_ids to link back to rawSource table for flux measurements, and add one to num_detections.
+    1. If a match is found, compute weighted average for position and shape, add rawSource rowid to list of rawSrc_rowids to link back to rawSource table for flux measurements, and add one to num_detect.
-    2. If no previous VLITE match is found, add the current source to the AssocSource table as a new entry and set num_detections to 1.
+    2. If no previous VLITE match is found, add the current source to the AssocSource table as a new entry and set num_detect to 1.
-4. Add one to num_nulls column for all un-matched AssocSource sources.
-This is a source that was detected previously in an image covering the same area on the sky in the same configuration, but was not detected in the current image.
+4. Add one to num_null column for all un-matched AssocSource sources.
+This is a source that was detected previously in an image covering the same area on the sky in the same configuration or similar beam size, but was not detected in the current image.
 Flagging these will help identify false detections and transients, assuming we figure out how to properly account for different sensitivities.
 5. Future development will hopefully include a way to cross-match sources detected in different configurations, using the highest res. measurements as the "true" source position and shape.
 Some thought and experience is needed to